 Give you a bid that is extremely low?
 Why?
 Seem trustworthy and reliable?
 Does he or she put you at ease?

 Have a plan for how he or she will respect your home and your family?

 Trust Your Instincts

 Most importantly, you have to feel that the contractor is right for you.
 You have to determine if the contractor will meet your expectations.
-If you get a bad feeling, invest the time needed to make sure they are the contractor for you.
+If you get a bad feeling, invest the time needed to make sure to choose the right contractor for you.
 The difference in price between different contractors equals the value you receive or the experience that you will have.
 Why is there such a difference in price between the contractors you are interviewing?
-Contractors all pay about the same labor rates, get materials from basically the same handful of suppliers, and pay the same fees for specialty trades.
+Contractors all pay about the same labor rates, get materials from basically the same handful of suppliers and pay the same fees for specialty trades.

 So what is the difference in cost?
 We believe it is the value you are going to receive when you hire that company.

 One–man operation with little or no insurance, works for wages, never mentions a warranty, hand draws a kitchen design on a napkin, pays his helpers cash under–the–table, uses the cheapest trade contractors out there, and has a one page agreement.
 His price for Mr. and Mrs. Smith’s kitchen is 40% less than Company B.

 Heavily insured, charges the right amount to ensure that they are in business 10 years from now should warranty issues arise, offers a written 3 year warranty, uses 3-D computer design software, pays their employees better than most… with great benefits, uses top–rung trade contractors who also warranty their work, and has a clear and thorough contract.